aut0maticjack/lazyweb/3D-Printing-Frame-Stuff.md

 Some places say lubricate the blade with beeswax, kerosene/paraffin, or soap.
 Some places say do not lubricate the blade.

-Keep blade speed slow, using a 7" blade on 10" saw makes the teeth move about right.
+Keep blade speed slow, a few hundred RPM, using a 7" blade on 10" saw makes the teeth move about the right speed.

 ## Tapping

 Depending on the extrusion, you can tap M5 or M6 into the end of 2020.

-Outlaw tapping with Tom: https://www.youtube.com/watch?v=BR85I2ILeGw

-2edgy4me, use a hand tap and WD40, Inox, kerosene/paraffin, dishwashing liquid.
+Outlaw tapping with Tom: https://www.youtube.com/watch?v=BR85I2ILeGw but that's 2edgy4me, use a hand tap and WD40, Inox, kerosene/paraffin, dishwashing liquid.